chrischow/wordle_solver/README.md

 Overall, that's 17 "best" words by 2,315 solution words by 5 strategies for a total of **196,775 games of Wordle**.

-To allow other authors to make comparisons to the strategies tested, I identified three metrics to present for every strategy (seed word + ranking algorithm + decision rules):
+To allow other authors to make comparisons to the strategies tested, I identified three metrics to measure every strategy (seed word + ranking algorithm + decision rules):

 1. Average number of steps taken to solve the challenge - a measure of strategy performance in terms of steps
 2. Solution success rate (out of 2,315 challenges) - a measure of strategy performance in terms of solved problems